Joint Direct Attack Munition

-The Joint Direct Attack Munition (JDAM) is a guidance kit that converts unguided bombs, or "dumb bombs", into all-weather precision-guided munitions.
+The Joint Direct Attack Munition (JDAM) is a guidance kit that converts unguided bombs, or "dumb bombs", into all-weather precision-guided munitions (PGMs).
 JDAM-equipped bombs are guided by an integrated inertial guidance system coupled to a Global Positioning System (GPS) receiver, giving them a published range of up to 15 nmi.
 JDAM-equipped bombs range from 500 to 2000 lb.
 The JDAM's guidance system was jointly developed by the United States Air Force and United States Navy, hence the "joint" in JDAM.
 When installed on a bomb, the JDAM kit is given a GBU (Guided Bomb Unit) identifier, superseding the Mark 80 or BLU (Bomb, Live Unit) nomenclature of the bomb to which it is attached.

-The JDAM is not a stand-alone weapon; rather it is a "bolt-on" guidance package that converts unguided gravity bombs into precision-guided munitions (PGMs).
-The key components of the system consist of a tail section with aerodynamic control surfaces, a (body) strake kit, and a combined inertial guidance system and GPS guidance control unit.
+The JDAM is not a stand-alone weapon; rather it is a "bolt-on" guidance package that converts unguided gravity bombs into PGMs.
+The key components of the system are a tail section with aerodynamic control surfaces, a (body) strake kit, and a combined inertial guidance system and GPS guidance control unit.

 The JDAM was meant to improve upon laser-guided bomb and imaging infrared technology, which can be hindered by bad ground and weather conditions.
 Laser seekers are now being fitted to some JDAMs.

 From 1998 to November 2016, Boeing completed more than 300,000 JDAM guidance kits.
-In 2017 it built more than 130 kits per day.
-As of February 2020, 430,000 kits had been produced.
+In 2017, it built more than 130 kits per day.
+As of January 2024, 550,000 kits had been produced.

 History

 Development

-The U.S. Air Force's bombing campaign during the Persian Gulf War's Operation Desert Storm was less effective than initially reported, in part because it had no precision bombs that were accurate in all types of weather.
-Laser guidance packages on bombs proved exceptionally accurate in clear conditions, but amid airborne dust, smoke, fog, or cloud cover, they had difficulty maintaining "lock" on the laser designation.
+The U.S. Air Force's bombing campaign during the Persian Gulf War was less effective than initially reported, in part because it had no precision bombs that were accurate in all types of weather.
+Laser guidance packages on bombs proved exceptionally accurate in clear conditions, but amid airborne dust, smoke, fog, or cloud cover, they had difficulty maintaining "lock" on the laser designation; they also could not be released at high altitudes.
 Research, development, testing and evaluation (RDT&E) of an "adverse weather precision guided munition" began in 1992.
 Several proposals were considered, including a radical concept that used GPS.